-The Petrie School’s graduate program is co-educational, providing men and women with the advanced training necessary for successful musical careers or doctoral study.
+The Petrie School’s graduate program provides the advanced training necessary for successful musical careers or doctoral study.
 Petrie School graduate students have the opportunity to study with dedicated artist-teachers.
 Our faculty are professional artists who have collectively performed in 48 states and in 47 countries.
 They are leaders in their fields who hold degrees from the country’s most prestigious conservatories and universities.
 The school’s outstanding facilities boast two nationally recognized performance halls and one of the largest music research libraries in the Southeast.

 Graduate degree programs are offered in the following: